mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 == Changelog ==

+= 3.18.3 =
+* Fixed a bug with the 'Add to Cart' button on the Design Profile page where the button wouldn't work if the design didn't have cart-data.
+* Updated the main plugin file to reflect that the plugin has been tested with up to WC 5.5.1.
+* Linting, unit testing, clean up, refactoring of ajax functions.

 = 3.18.2 =
-* Added hook to after product description of design profile page
+* Added hook to after product description of design profile page.

 = 3.18.1 =
-* Added ability for user to change design access policy
+* Added ability for user to change design access policy.

 = 3.18.0 =
 * Fixed a bug with the handoff when the user is logged in.